Universal Design for Learning: Principles and Examples for 2023All Posts

 5. Group learners with common interests or learning strengths and weaknesses

-By now, teachers should be aware of which students learn better through audio descriptions, which students have specific interests, etc.
+By now, teachers should be aware of which students learn better through audio descriptions, which students have specific interests or which students require a particular learning process.

-When there are several students who learn in the same way or who have common interests, these can be grouped together for specific activities in the classroom.
+When there are several students who share the same learning style or who have common interests, these can be grouped together for specific activities in the classroom.

 For example, students who prefer to create a video instead of completing a written essay can be grouped together to create a video project together.